NVIDIA/aistore/cmd/cli/resources/etl.md

 `ais etl logs ETL_ID [TARGET_ID]`

 Output logs produced by given ETL.
-It is possible to pass additional parameter to specify particular `TARGET_ID` from which the logs must be retrieved.
+It is possible to pass an additional parameter to specify a particular `TARGET_ID` from which the logs must be retrieved.

 ## Stop ETL

 `ais etl stop ETL_ID`

-Stop ETL with specified id.
+Stop ETL with the specified id.

 ## Transform object on-the-fly with given ETL